dgarcu/mobile_robotics_blog/follow_line/index.md

 All that being said, I kinda feel like this was an important part of the exercise, so leaving it to just a <kbd>Ctrl</kbd> +<kbd>C</kbd>//<kbd>Ctrl</kbd> + <kbd>V</kbd> feels like cheating.
 However, I find the other main part very much more interesting, for two main reasons:

-1. It is the first time on the whole degree that we are dealing with raw image processing. 🤯
+1. It is the first time on the whole degree that we are dealing with **raw image processing**. 🤯
 2. I have played with image processing before as part of my final degree project from the previous degree I studied.
 Casually, it was also related to autonomous driving. 🤔 Also involving Python and OpenCV. 🤔🤔

 That is why **I decided to put all of my effort on push the development of the image processing part of the exercise beyond the limits!** I am going to cover it in the following sections.
 Hope that this is enough to compensate the lack of effort on the PID part.